 So when a game that features this gets adapted for television or movies, several things can happen:

-- Sometimes the character gets a "real" name and the most generic personality possible.
-They end up being a prop, to the point they may not even appear in merchandising.
+- Sometimes the character gets a "real" name and a specific personality and/or appearance.
+Often they'll remain The Everyman or First-Person Peripheral Narrator, to the point they may not even appear in merchandising.
 And if your cast is populated with cute girls, The Smurfette Principle will likely come crashing down on the male character.